oVirt/ovirt-site/source/template/detailednetworklinking.html.md

             'nicModel': 'pv|rtl8139|e1000'}
      }

-Updated folowes: hotplugNic- the vdsm should connect the Vnic's Network according to the 'connected' property passed on the Vnic. createVm- the vdsm should connect each of the Vm's Vnics according to the 'connected' property passed on the each Vnic.
+Updated folowes: hotplugNic- the vdsm should connect the Vnic's Network according to the 'wired' property passed on the Vnic. createVm- the vdsm should connect each of the Vm's Vnics according to the 'wired' property passed on the each Vnic.
 New vdsm errors will be added:

     UPDATE_VNIC_FAILED- code 51